Available through Fast Track to Clearing

 You will study modules such as:

-At this stage, you will learn more about the ethos and philosophy of fine art practice, especially allied to studio work.
+At this stage, you will learn more about the ethos and philosophy of fine art practice and foster a sense of your own curiosity through studio work.

 - Introduction to Studio Practice